 You may choose to combine these approaches.
-For example, you can manually invoke the Update Project Data function during the day to capture the incremental edits you make to your code, and then automatically run the full data collection commands as part of a nightly cron job to completely rebuild the database information.
+For example, you can manually invoke the Update Project Data function during the day when you're unsure whether someone has changed a source file, and then automatically run the forced data collection commands as part of a nightly cron job to insure that the database information is current.

-Incremental vs. Full UpdateIncremental data collection, where data is recollected only if the data source has changed, is available through the Project > Update Project Data menu item.
+Conditional data collection, where data is recollected only if the data source has changed, is available through the menu item.

-However, you will probably find that the easiest technique for automated data collection is to use the -cmmd option for invoking Imagix 4D itself.
-This causes Imagix 4D to operate in batch mode, where it starts up, runs whatever series of commands you have specified, and then exits.
+The easiest technique for automated data collection is to use the -cmmd option for invoking Imagix 4D itself.
+This causes Imagix 4D to operate via command line in batch mode, where Imagix 4D starts up, runs whatever series of commands you have specified, and then exits.
 You can specify a set of commands that cause Imagix 4D to open a (series of) project and regenerate all the project data each project.
 This will cause the project data to resynchronize with your software.